 The divorce process in Alberta may take approximately 2-3 months before the court enters a divorce judgment.
 This allows time for:

 The court filing fees for a divorce in Alberta is approximately $260.
 Divorce documents will be filed with the clerk of Court of Queen's Bench.

 Self-representing in matrimonial issues is common if the couple is unable to mediate or negotiate together and they do not want to hire a lawyer to represent them.
 A person who chooses to self-represent is acting on behalf of himself or herself before a court.

-This booklet explains how to make an application in court in Alberta.
+This information explains how to make an application in court in Alberta.
 Representing Yourself In Family Court

 There are many misconceptions about the term common law.
 In Alberta, the phrase “Adult Interdependent Relationships (AIR) is used instead of common law.